glennlaursen/vdm-plantuml-plugin/README.md

 ```
 	operation stereotype = ‘<<function>>’
 ```
-The operation stereotype is used to differentiate between functions and operations.
+The operation stereotype is used to differentiate between VDM functions and operations.
 If no stereotype is used, the algorithm is considered an operation.

 ### Association Definition:
+UML associations occur when the type of a VDM instance variable is a class or when the instance variable is a set, sequence or map type with a class as its subtype.
+When deciding if a map type from a type A to a type B is an association, type B is considered.
+Associations in plantUML are defined after [class declarations](https://github.com/jolnd/vdm-plantuml-plugin#class-declarations)

+The use of set and sequence types dictate the multiplicity of the association and the use of the map type produce a qualified association.

 ```
-Syntax:	association definition = class [qualification] ‘-->’ [multiplicity] class' ‘:’ ‘-’ variable
+Syntax:	association definition = class [qualification] ‘-->’ [multiplicity] class' ‘:’ [visibility] variable
 ```

 Where `class` is the identifier of the associating object, `class'` is the identifier of the associated object and `variable` is the identifier of the instance variable that is defined by the association.

 ```